Lunar: Eternal Blue: Audio

 The soundtrack for Lunar: Eternal Blue was composed by Noriyuki Iwadare, who had previously co-produced the music for Lunar: The Silver Star.
 The game utilizes studio-quality Red Book audio for one of the two vocal songs.
 (Both are CD tracks in the US version.)
 Every other piece of music was encoded into 16 kHz PCM files.
 Dialogue and certain ambient effects also used the PCM format.
 Most sound effects were generated through the Sega Genesis sound processor.
 Along with music director Isao Mizoguchi, Iwadare's goal was to produce music that contained "a high degree of originality" when compared to both the previous game and role-playing games in general.
 While the original game's music represented a number of styles and genres, Iwadare purposefully narrowed his range of composition to give the songs a unified feel.
 The English version contains an original title not found in the Japanese release, named the "Star Dragon Theme".
 It was used as the BGM for the Star Tower dungeon.
-The game's ending theme, "Eternal Blue ~Thoughts of Eternity~" (ETERNAL BLUE) performed by Chisa Yokoyama, is one of Iwadare's favorite compositions.
-An official soundtrack featuring selected tracks from the game was released in Japan on February 22, 1995 by Toshiba-EMI Records.
+The game's ending theme, "Eternal Blue ~Thoughts of Eternity~", also known in English as "Lucia's Theme", performed by Chisa Yokoyama in Japanese and Jennifer Stigile in English, is one of Iwadare's favorite compositions.
+An official soundtrack featuring selected tracks from the game was released in Japan on February 22, 1995, by Toshiba-EMI Records.